sarudego/Ishi/README.md

 # Ishi

-Will be a virtual assistant with AI for home.
-Able to control lights, windows, temperature...
+This project will contain my work on the creation of a virtual assistant under artificial intelligence, including recognition with RFID.

+**Requeriments:**
+  Speech Recognition
+  NLP
+  AI library
+  Python
+  RFID Recognition
+  ...